Research Training Fellowships 2027 Call For Proposals

 Action Medical Research is the leading UK-wide charity dedicated to funding vital research to help sick babies, children and young people.
 Action funds medical research in hospitals or research institutions across the UK aimed at preventing and treating disease and disability.

 Action’s remit focuses on child health to include problems affecting pregnancy, childbirth, babies, children and young people.
-Within child health, we support a broad spectrum of research including medical engineering.
+Within child health, we support a broad spectrum of biomedical research including medical engineering.

 Our emphasis is on biomedical clinical research or research at the interface between clinical and basic science.
 We pride ourselves that our research is both innovative and of a high standard as judged by rigorous peer review.